-The Centre for Women’s Studies established the Award for the Best Student Papers in Women’s and Gender Issues in 2008.
-The competition is meant to support future professionals interested in topics related to women’s and gender issues and to encourage the implementation of gender-sensitive policies in higher education.
-It is open to all students of undergraduate and graduate studies in Croatia.
+In 2008, the Centre for Women’s Studies established the Award for the Best Student Papers in Women’s and Gender Issues.
+The competition seeks to support future professionals interested in topics related to gender and women’s issues and to encourage the implementation of gender-sensitive policies in higher education.
+It is open to all undergraduate and graduate students in Croatia.

-The Ministry of Science, Education and Sports adopted an Action Plan on Science and Society is in charge of implementing research policies, including those fostering gender equality in this particular area.
+The Ministry of Science, Education and Sport adopted its Action Plan on Science and Society in 2012.
+It is responsible for implementing policy, including fostering gender equality in research.

 INITIATIVES FOR GENDER EQUALITY BY RESEARCH PERFORMING ORGANISATIONS

-Apart from ad-hoc gender-sensitive or gender-specific courses which have been organised in several universities, other instruments, tools, approaches or initiatives which have not been implemented on a systematic basis or within a strategic framework have not been developed yet.
-Nonetheless, the adoption of the European Charter for Researchers by 16 universities and public institutes can be considered an initial step towards progressing gender equality in research.
-On the basis of this charter, some institutes and universities developed action plans and human resources strategies, which include some of gender equality measures.
-For instance, the Institute of Social Sciences Ivo Pilar developed a Human Resources Strategy (2012–2015) which includes three measures promoting non-discrimination, gender balance at all levels of staff, and better working conditions.
+There were no gender equality plans (GEPs) in universities and research organisations before October 2015.
+Although ad hoc gender-sensitive or gender-specific courses have been organised in several universities, no other instruments, tools, approaches or initiatives have been developed systematically or within a strategic framework.
+However, 16 universities and public institutes have adopted the European Charter for Researchers, which could be considered a first step towards progressing gender equality in research.
+Under the Charter, some institutes and universities have developed action plans and human resources strategies featuring gender equality measures.
+For instance, the Institute of Social Sciences, Ivo Pilar, developed a Human Resources Strategy (2012–2015) that promotes non-discrimination, gender balance at all staff levels, and better working conditions.
 The University of Zadar also developed an Action Plan for Human Resources Strategy for Researchers (2011–2015).
-This Action plan includes a gender equality measure (measure 27), which includes two activities: 27.1. continue to raise awareness about gender-balanced representation among employees, employers and funding providers through round tables, research, and workshops; and 27.2 stimulate part-time employment aimed at reconciling family and professional obligations, if needed.
+Measure 27 addressed gender equality and comprised two activities: 27.1 - continue to raise awareness about gender-balanced representation among employees, employers and funding providers through round tables, research and workshops; and 27.2 - stimulate part-time employment to reconcile family and professional obligations, if needed.

 RELEVANT EXAMPLES OF PRACTICES